Highway licensing - shop displays, tables and chairs and advertising boards

 Items on the public highway such as shop displays, advertising boards, tables and chairs, planters and pots are licensed or monitored by the Highway Enforcement Team.

-Please see our Covid-19 guidance for premises with highway licenses on the retail and hospitality businesses page.
+Please see our Covid-19 guidance for premises with highway licences on the retail and hospitality businesses page.

 If you wish to report such an item that you believe to be an obstruction please complete our obstructions on the public highway report form.